 - Slow Cooker Method: Place ratio of 1.5 cups of steel cut oats to four cups of water in a slow cooker.
 Turn on low for 7-8 hours.

-Step Three: Remove from freezer and press a spoon or a butter knife along an edge to pop the cups out.
-Put them into a gallon freezer safe bag.
-I also like to double wrap in saran these if I know I won’t eat them immediately.
+👉Step 3: Remove from freezer and press a spoon or a butter knife along an edge to pop the cups out.
+Put them into a gallon freezer-safe bag.
+I also like to double wrap these in Saran if I know I won’t eat them immediately.

 If you want rounded tops, just add extra oats to the top and use a spoon to make a dome shape.
 I honestly just did that for the pictures.
 They look pretty while frozen, but it’s just going to look like a regular bowl of oatmeal in the end. 🙂